AyushHL/Text-Generation-Using-RNN-and-LSTM/README.md

 - **Input**: `"I wandered lonely as a"`

 - **OneHotRNN Output**:
-  `"... desert the child that by the women, sings of the country fast..."`
+  `"I wandered lonely as a great had left behind a heart life shot, can laugh and free late?
+The pilot desert the child that by the women, sings of the country fast, And now we shall I’d To sing me all my only ride The ring beside the touch And now We with me beneath..."`

 - **EmbeddingLSTM Output**:
-  `"... this all that is not by the great tomb of man.
-The golden sun..."`
+  `"“I wandered lonely as a trifle, they are not the small returns to the inner were ever the to that sun, I can do nothing and my red them.
+And what are you? this all that is not by the great tomb of man.
+The golden sun, The planets, all the infinite host of heaven, ..."`

 ## Tech Stack